 If you are keen to embark on a gastronomic vacation, you could do far worse than heading to the big smoke.
 London is home to tens of Michelin starred restaurants worthy of the praise.
 For many years, Britain was ridiculed for its lack of cuisine flair.
 However, nowadays English cookery has taken fusion elements from French, Asian and European cuisines to create a unique set of flavours that warrants exploration.
-From the scientific gourmet cuisine of Heston Blumenthal and the classic French cuisine of Raymond Blanc, many top chefs have made England their base.
+From the scientific gourmet cuisine of Heston Blumenthal and the traditional bottomless brunches of London, many top chefs have made England their base.
+You can get literally anything in London and there are many restaurants that have amazing vegetarian and vegan menus.
 If you are after a feast for the senses, take a trip to London to check out these top eateries.

 Alexander The Great